seaflow-uw/seaflow-web/content/_index.md

   - block: markdown
     content:
-      title: The Role of Phytoplankton in a Changing Planet
-      text: The SeaFlow Research Group is an interdisciplinary team of scientists dedicated to understanding the role of phyotplankton in a changing planet.
-These microscopic photosynthetic organisms are the invisible engines of our oceans, driving the biological carbon pump that helps regulate Earth's climate.
-We integrate advanced observational technologies with innovative computational approaches to understand how these organisms respond to changing ocean conditions.
+      text: We are an interdisciplinary team of scientists studying the role of phytoplankton in a changing planet.
+We integrate advanced observational technologies with innovative computational approaches to understand how phytoplankton respond to changing ocean conditions and what that means for the future of our oceans.
       align: justify
+    design:
+      spacing:
+         padding: ['40px', '0', '40px', '0']

   - block: slider
     content: